ricvolpi/ricvolpi.github.io/_pages/about.md

 Before joining NLE, I was a Ph.D. student (2015-2018) and postdoc (2018-2019) at [Istituto Italiano di Tecnologia](https://www.iit.it).
 During my studies, I also spent some time at [Stanford Vision and Learning Lab](http://svl.stanford.edu/) and [University College Cork](https://www.ucc.ie/en/).

 Feel free to drop me an email at *rvolpi (at) hey.com*

+# News

+---

+## 2022

+- May 4.
+Gave a seminar at [University of Trento (MHUG)](http://mhug.disi.unitn.it/), "Continual Learning: the State of the Art". [[Slides](add)]

+- Apr 22.
+I was selected as "Highlighted Reviewer of ICLR 2022".

+- Mar 30.
+Our paper "On the Road to Online Adaptation for Semantic Image Segmentation" has been accepted to CVPR. [[Paper](https://arxiv.org/abs/2203.16195) | [Code](https://github.com/naver/oasis)]

+- Feb 2.
+New paper on arXiv, "Make Some Noise: Reliable and Efficient Single-Step Adversarial Training". [[Paper](https://arxiv.org/abs/2202.01181)]